Did Lee Harvey Oswald Kill J.D. Tippit?

-Helen Markham, the only person with a clear view of the shooting, estimated that it occurred at 1:06 or 1:07 (Warren Commission Hearings, vol.3, p.306).
+Helen Markham, the only person with a clear view of the shooting, estimated that it occurred at 1:06 or 1:07 (Warren Commission Hearings and Exhibits, vol.3, p.306).
 She had left her home, about one block from the site of the shooting, just after 1pm, to go to work.
 She was about one and a half minutes’ walk from the bus stop where she was about to catch her regular bus, which she estimated was due at 1:15.
 Although much of Markham’s testimony is blatantly unreliable, she seems to have reported her daily routine accurately.
 According to the Dallas Transit System, the bus was scheduled to arrive at 1:12 (FBI JFK Assassination File, 62–109060–54).

 Domingo Benavides and T.F.
 Bowley

 Tippit’s murder was reported to the police by a witness who used the radio in Tippit’s car.
 The two witnesses who were involved in making the call stated that they did so several minutes after the shooting.
-According to the Dallas police radio log, the call was made between 1:15 and 1:16pm (Warren Commission Hearings, vol.23, p.857 [Commission Exhibit 1974]).
+According to the Dallas police radio log, the call was made between 1:15 and 1:16pm (Commission Exhibit 1974, p.52 [WCHE, vol.23, p.857]).

 Domingo Benavides, the closest eye–witness: